 The Aiguamolls de l’Empordà Natural Park

-The Aiguamolls de l’Empordà are wetlands that used to cover nearly the entire plain of the Bay of Roses and the Baix Ter.
-The Montgrí Massif was isolated because of the water and when the Greeks settled there, they did so on an island between the former estuaries of the Rivers Fluvià and Ter, where Empúries was later founded.
-The large marsh area gradually disappeared, mainly as a result of the growth of agriculture.
-The extensive Castelló Pond, with its three islands, and the small ponds in Siurana, Vilacolum, Riumors, Bellcaire, Ullastret and Pals are now history.
-In 1983, the Parliament of Catalonia approved the Law on the Declaration of Natural Sites of National Interest and Integral Reserves of the Aiguamolls de l’Empordà.
-This space, later reclassified as a natural park, is included on the Ramsar Convention on Wetlands of International Importance, and is cofunded by the European Regional Development Fund (FEDER).
+The Aiguamolls de l’Empordà are wetlands that used to cover nearly the entire plain of the Bay of Roses and the Baix Ter, but the large marsh area gradually disappeared, mainly as a result of the growth of agriculture.
+The extensive Castelló Pond, are now history.
+In 1983, the Parliament of Catalonia approved the Law for the protection of the Aiguamolls de l’Empordà.

 Right next to the Information Centre there is a pond with three lookout posts to make viewing easier and to allow you to get closer to the wildlife and, in particular, the birds, for your full enjoyment.